 - Establishes and communicates school-wide priorities for current school year

-- Identifies, develops and implements areas that strengthen the core program
+- Identifies, develops and implements areas that strengthen the core programs

 - Maintains a web of communication between SSC, principal, parents, teachers, via